ssudholt/phocnet/README.md

 - OpenCV/Python OpenCV Bindings

 ## Installation
 You need to install all dependencies listed under prerequisites.
-Additionally, you need to compile the supplied Caffe Submodule with Python.
+Additionally, you need to compile the supplied Caffe Submodule.
 More information on how to compile Caffe can be found on the [Caffe Homepage](http://caffe.berkeleyvision.org/installation.html).

+## Trained PHOCNets
+Trained PHOCNets for the four George Washington cross validation splits are available [here](http://patrec.cs.tu-dortmund.de/cms/en/home/Resources/index.html).
+They were trained using the files under the `experiment/gw` folder.
+Each PHOCNet file has a size of approx. 278 MB.

 ## Usage
 You can either embed this code in your project and call the classes from there or use any auf the auxilliary scripts under the `tools` directory.